 At Lighthouse Autism Center, children typically attend a center for 1-2 years before transitioning back to school.

-Once a family turns in the appropriate enrollment documents, an assessment will be scheduled with a Board Certified Behavior Analyst (BCBA), a highly trained clinician with a master’s degree in ABA therapy.
-They will perform a detailed assessment of your child, develop a customized treatment plan, and provide you with those clinical recommendations.
-Once those recommendations have been reviewed, the family will have the opportunity to move forward and make the decision to enroll their child at Lighthouse Autism Center.
+Once a family turns in the appropriate enrollment documents & there is an available position at your chosen center, an assessment is scheduled with a Board Certified Behavior Analyst (BCBA), a highly trained clinician with a master’s degree in ABA therapy.
+The BCBA performs a detailed assessment with the child, develops a customized treatment plan, and provides the family with clinical recommendations.
+Following the recommendations, families have the opportunity to decide to enroll their child at Lighthouse Autism Center.

 ABA therapy is a therapy typically covered by most insurance plans.
 To learn more about ABA therapy and insurance requirements (links to insurance page), contact Lighthouse Autism Center’s Insurance Team.
 The Insurance Team can answer questions like what insurance companies cover ABA therapy, what kind of paperwork is required to submit to insurance, what is my out-of-pocket cost, and more.

 Increasingly we are hearing those in the autism community talk about “good ABA” and “bad ABA.”
 This stems from a movement by some in the autism community against ABA services, due to their experience with “bad ABA.”
 It’s important that caregivers educate themselves on what “good ABA” looks like and what they should look for in an ABA therapy program to make sure their loved one with autism is accessing high quality therapy.